 - Bad weather

-Injuries Related to Side Impact Accidents
+Injuries Related to Side-Impact Accidents

 Broadside accidents can be deadly for motorcyclists.
 The crash can eject the motorcyclist off the bike, resulting in injuries at the time of impact and when the motorcyclist’s body strikes the ground or vehicle.
 The motorcyclist could possibly fall beneath the oncoming vehicle and suffer crush injuries.
-Almost any type of personal injury is possible in something as serious as a side-impact motorcycle wreck.
-Some a victim might experience include:
+Almost any type of injury is possible in something as serious as a side-impact motorcycle wreck.
+Some injuries a victim might experience include:

-- Bone fractures.
-Breaks can occur when an external force exerts too much pressure on the bones.
+- Bone fractures: Breaks can occur when an external force exerts too much pressure on the bones.
 For example, if the motorcycle pins the rider’s leg beneath it, the pressure could fracture one or more bones.
 Broken bones are painful and temporarily disabling.

-- Head and brain injuries.
-Motorcyclists over the age of 21 with proper insurance do not legally have to wear helmets in Florida.
+- Head and brain injuries: Motorcyclists over the age of 21 with proper insurance do not legally have to wear helmets in Florida.
 This greatly increases the risk of serious or fatal head and brain injuries in broadside accidents.

 Do your best to avoid serious injuries and accidents through safe, defensive motorcycling.
 Never assume the driver of a vehicle sees you, is going to stop at an intersection, or will yield the right of way.
 Instead, assume the opposite and continue with care.
-If you do end up being the victim of a side-impact motorcycle accident, contact a personal injury lawyer right away.
+If you do end up being the victim of a side-impact motorcycle accident, contact a personal injury lawyer from our firm right away.